Quick Stats

 Grant application requirements have been documented as follows for those who are invited to apply:

-• Summary of how the organization's mission and values align with the foundation
+- Summary of how the organisation's mission and values align with the foundation

 Getting on Their Radar

 The Annette C Simmons Foundation operates primarily through trustee discretion and pre-existing relationships.
-Based on the foundation's giving patterns and Annette Simmons' documented philanthropic activities, organizations can position themselves for consideration through:
+Based on the foundation's giving patterns and Annette Simmons' documented philanthropic activities, organisations can position themselves for consideration through:

-Established Organizations with Track Records: Recent grant recipients include well-established organizations like The Salvation Army, Highland Park Education Foundation, and multi-year operating organizations.
-Building a strong organizational reputation in the Dallas area appears to be important.
+Established Organisations with Track Records: Recent grant recipients include well-established organisations like The Salvation Army, Highland Park Education Foundation, and multi-year operating organisations.
+Building a strong organisational reputation in the Dallas area appears to be important.

 Decision Timeline